HOL-Theorem-Prover/HOL/examples/l3-machine-code/arm8/asl-equiv/README.md

-Armv8 ISA specification equivalence proof (WIP).
+Armv8 ISA specification equivalence proof.

 Relates L3 model with an model derived from Arm ASL, see: